stavyadatta/ePortfolio/README.md

 Running ``` npm start``` in the root directory will install all dependancies and start a local emulator for testing purposes.

+Running ``` firebase emulators:exec --project <PROJECT_NAME_HERE> --only firestore,functions 'npm test' ``` will run a suite of tests on the back-end firesotre functions.

 # Changelog
 ## Sprint 1